-Tyson et al. (2019) published the findings of a prospective multicenter randomized parallel-arm, double-masked vehicle-controlled phase 3 study that evaluated the efficacy and safety of Dextenza for the treatment of postoperative ocular inflammation and pain in 438 adult cataract surgery patients.
-Patients were randomized to receive a dexamethasone insert (n = 216) or vehicle (n = 222) after completion of cataract surgery (day 1).
-The coprimary efficacy endpoint was similar to the two previous phase 3 trials reported by Walters et al. (2016): 1) complete absence of anterior chamber cells at day 14, and 2) complete absence of pain at day 8.
-On day 14, the dexamethasone-injected arm had significantly more anterior chamber cell loss (52.3%) than the placebo group (31.1%).
-On day 8, the dexamethasone-injected arm had significantly more patients with no eye pain (79.5%) than the control group (61.3%).
-There was no increase in the incidence of AEs or ocular AEs in the dexamethasone-inserted group compared to the placebo group.
+Tyson et al. (2019) reported the results of a prospective multicenter randomized parallel-arm double-masked vehicle-controlled phase 3 study that assessed the efficacy and safety of Dextenza for the treatment of postoperative ocular inflammation and pain in 438 adult patients having cataract surgery.
+Patients were randomized to receive dexamethasone insert (n=216) or vehicle (n=222) after completion of cataract surgery (day 1).
+The coprimary efficacy endpoint was similar to the 2 previous phase 3 trials reported by Walters et al. (2016): 1) complete absence of anterior chamber cells at Day 14, and 2) complete absence of pain at Day 8.
+On day 14, significantly more patients had anterior chamber cell loss in the dexamethasone-inserted arm (52.3%) compared to the placebo group (31.1%).
+On day 8, significantly more patients had no eye pain in the dexamethasone-inserted arm (79.6%) compared to the control group (61.3%).
+There was no increase in the incidence of AEs or ocular AEs in the dexamethasone-inserted group compared with placebo.
 Rescue treatment was required by twice as many placebo patients on day 14.
-The lack of a direct comparison of the dexamethasone insert with an active control (e.g., standard dexamethasone eye drops) to determine clinical utility and benefit of the dexamethasone insert is a limitation of this trial.
-There were no serious AEs associated with the treatment.
-The dexamethasone insert was reported to be well tolerated, with AEs similar to a placebo.
+A limitation of this trial is the lack of a direct comparison of the dexamethasone insert with an active control (e.g., standard dexamethasone eye drops) to determine the clinical utility and benefit of the dexamethasone insert.
+No treatment-related serious AEs were observed.
+It was reported that the dexamethasone insert was well-tolerated, and the AEs profile was similar to placebo.